 Bruce Lee’s son, Brandon, was the exception to the rule when he starred in Ronny Yu’s Legacy of Rage (1986) because he was half-Chinese.
 Another half-Chinese performer, Joyce Godenzi, would end up starring in License to Steal (1990).
 What these two movies have in common with The Blonde Fury is that they were all produced by Sammo Hung’s companies.
 The Blonde Fury was produced by Bo Ho Films, and License to Steal was produced by Bojon whereas Legacy of Rage was produced by D&B (i.e. Dickson Poon and Sammo Hung Kam-Bow).
 It was only natural that Sammo would get involved with Shannon Lee’s first and final H.K. movie – Enter the Eagles (1998).
 Back to Jeff, he first acted with Cynthia for The Inspector Wears Skirts (the source of the above stills and the below still).
 This movie, produced by Jackie Chan, was made in 1987.

-1987 was the same year when Lady Reporter was shelved.
+According to John Charles in The Hong Kong Filmography (2000), Lady Reporter began filming in 1987 and then halted midway through before resuming several months later.
 Cynthia claimed that she was an afterthought addition to The Inspector Wears Skirts because Jackie’s company, Golden Way, began filming and realized that it was lacking that special something.
-If you wondered why her role seems like an afterthought, well now you know.
 If Cynthia could be regarded as such a strong selling point that she could be added to a movie’s cast after the fact then why was Lady Reporter shelved?
-To understand why is to learn that 1987 was a significant year for Cynthia in that it marked the making of her second English language movie – No Retreat, No Surrender 2: Raging Thunder (it’s not so much a sequel as it was a signifer to people who enjoyed watching the Chinese-style fight scenes of the predecessor).
+To understand why is to learn that 1987 was a significant year for Cynthia in that it marked the making of her second English language movie – No Retreat, No Surrender 2: Raging Thunder (it’s not so much a sequel as it was a signifier to people who enjoyed watching the Chinese-style fight scenes of the predecessor).
 Her first English language movie was 24 Hours to Midnight (1985).

 Regardless, you have to question why they didn’t think of casting her in the role of Lenina Huxley for Demolition Man.
 Hell, they were okay with casting Lori Petty before dumping her in favour of Sandra Bullock.
 Heck, they even wanted Jackie to play the villain!
 In Volume IV, Issue 3 (dated 1996) of Hong Kong Film Connection, Cynthia relayed to Clyde Gentry that The Blonde Fury made Sly a bigger fan of hers than before: “I remember this one wire stunt where I do these three kicks in the air.
 Sylvester Stallone had the tape, he came in and brought his stunt team with him.
 How did she do that? they said.
 They could not figure it out at all.
 A friend of mine who worked with one of the stunt coordinators called me and asked how I did it.
 When I said I was wired, she couldn’t believe it.
 Stallone wanted to do that move in one of his movies.”